ninjaaron/oo-and-polymorphism-in-julia/README.md

 ## Introduction

-While [Julia](https://julialang.org/) is a purely object oriented language in in same sense as Smalltalk--i.e. everything is an object-- Julia does lack some features in traditional object oriented languages;
+While [Julia](https://julialang.org/) is a purely object oriented language in same sense as Smalltalk--i.e. everything is an object-- Julia does lack some features in traditional object oriented languages;
 namely, classes.
 However, Julia does have robust features that allow many familiar patterns and strategies for abstracting complex data.